Lecidea aptrootii

 Lecidea aptrootii is a species of saxicolous (rock-dwelling), crustose lichen in the family Lecideaceae.
-It is found in northwestern Pakistan, where it grows on exposed siliceous rocks.
+Described as a new species in 2018, it is found in northwestern Pakistan, where it grows on exposed siliceous rocks.
+This lichen forms a thin crust that breaks into irregular, tile-shaped patches coloured greenish-grey to pale brown, and produces frequent black, disc-shaped fruiting bodies up to 1.5 mm wide with thin raised rims.

+Taxonomy

 The lichen was formally described as a new species in 2018 by Memoona Khan, Abdul Khalid, and H. Thorsten Lumbsch.
 The type specimen was collected in the Gabin Jabba valley (Swat District, Khyber Pakhtunkhwa) at an altitude of 1600 m.
 This area has a moist temperate climate, with snowfall during winter and much rainfall during summer.
-The species epithet honours Dutch lichenologist André Aptroot, who suggested to the authors that the taxon might represent a new species.
+The species epithet honours the Dutch lichenologist André Aptroot, who suggested to the authors that the taxon might represent a new species.

+Molecular studies have shown that Lecidea aptrootii is closely related to L. uniformis and L. grisella, forming a well-supported evolutionary lineage along with L. fuscoatra.